JustinJLeopard/CarCar/README.md

 # Sales Microservice

-On the backend, the sales microservice has 4 models: AutomobileVO, Customer, SalesPerson, and SalesRecord.
-SalesRecord is the model that interacts with the other three models.
+On the backend, the sales microservice has 4 models: AutomobileVO, Customer, Salesperson, and Sale.
+Sale is the model that interacts with the other three models.
 This model gets data from the three other models.

 The AutomobileVO is a value object that gets data about the automobiles in the inventory using a poller.
 The sales poller automotically polls the inventory microservice for data, so the sales microservice is constantly getting the updated data.